ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/preliminary/skills-refresher/swc.md

 Below you will find links to our training materials from the 2021 SnowEx Hackweek.
-If you are new to Git, Linux, Python, please set aside a day or two to go over these materials in advance:
+If you are new to Git, Linux, Python, please set aside a day or two to go over these materials in advance.

 ## Getting ready